ArtellaPipe/artellapipe-tools-changelog/README.rst

-artellapipe-tools-welcome
+artellapipe-tools-changelog
 ============================================================

-Tool that shows useful information for the current Artella project
+Tool that shows generic changelog for Artella project